DQL¶

 Grouping (group-by-clause)¶

-Grouping is a core feature of data analysis, used to group data by specified dimensions for aggregation.
+Grouping is a core function of data analysis, used to group and aggregate data according to specified dimensions.

 Basic Syntax¶